-Tour E, Western Round Trip with Local Flavour, 17-day hotel tourWhat do Canadians do when they take holidays?
-During this bus tour you should not feel like a tourist but more like an explorer.
-We make certain you see the real Canada with local flavour, playing and relaxing like the locals.
-The program touches on the great places and sights in British Columbia and Alberta: fjords of the Pacific coast, ranches and logging towns of the interior plateau, majestic peaks and turquoise alpine lakes of the Rocky Mountains.
+Tour E, Western Round Trip with Local Flavour, 17-day hotel tourWhat do Canadians do on their holidays?
+During this round trip you should not feel like a tourist but more like an explorer.
+We make certain you see the real western Canada with local flavour, playing and relaxing like the locals.
+The program touches on the great places and sights in British Columbia and the Rockies, a Ferry cruise of the Inside Passage through the fjords of the Pacific coast, ranches and logging towns of the interior plateau.
+You follow the guide on moderate hikes and walks among the majestic peaks and turquoise alpine lakes of the Canadian Rocky Mountains.
 You learn about the history of the Aboriginal peoples and the early pioneers.
 A glimpse of old times Canada as well as the modern way of life in different regions of this vast and colourful country.

 Demands:bus round trip with good hotels, easy walks and activities combined with sightseeing.

-Meeting time: 18:30
+Meeting time: 18:30 in our Vancouver hotel

 Transfer from the airport by hotel-owned shuttle bus.
 Hotel near the Vancouver airport for the first night.
 Meet the guide this evening for pre-trip information.

 Stock up on fresh cherries, peaches or pears at a fruit stand beside the road.
 The visitor center at Rogers Pass in Glacier National Park shows the ongoing battle between the highway and railroad builders and Mother Nature with her avalanches, raging rivers and rock slides.
 You reach the Rocky Mountains in Yoho National Park where a stop is made at the Natural Bridge and beautiful Emerald Lake surrounded by towering peaks.
 A 2 km walk along the lake shore takes you to the far end and if you feel ambitious you can take the easy uphill climb from here into Yoho Pass.
+Base for the next two days is the bustling holiday town of Banff with colourful shops, boutiques and restaurants.

-The village of Lake Louise is base for the next two days.
-Now you are in the heart of the Rockies with picture postcard scenery and premier hikes close by.
+The village of Lake Louise is in the heart of the Rockies with picture postcard scenery and premier hikes close by.
 Suggested is a moderate hike up to the Lake Agnes Tea House, other options are renting a canoe, joining a trail ride or a whitewater rafting trip.
 Or just enjoy the view of the turquoise lake surrounded by snow covered giants and Victoria Glacier as backdrop.
 Late afternoon a short drive into Banff, the bustling holiday town and center of Canada’s first National Park.
-A stroll along Banff Avenue with colorful shops, boutiques and restaurants.
+A walk along Banff Avenue with colorful shops, boutiques and restaurants.
 The outdoor pool of the Sulphur Mountain Hot Springs is heaven after a busy day.

 A day to soak in the magic of this mountain paradise.
 One of Jasper’s many attractions is Maligne Canyon.
 A short hike takes you to breathtaking views into the depth of the canyon, water roaring up to 165 feet (50 m) below.
 On a side trip to Maligne Lake you have best chances to see bear, moose and other wildlife right be the side of the road.
 Several premier mountain trails start at the lake, even reaching a summit is not impossible for the average hiker.
 You can take a 90 minute boat cruise to Spirit Island at the far end of the lake, rent a canoe, try your luck catching a trout or enjoy a cool drink by the dock.
 Other options are guided trail rides or renting a mountain bike to explore the surroundings.

-Driving west to you pass beneath Mount Robson, with 12964 ft (3954 m) highest peak in the Canadian Rockies.
+Driving west to you pass beneath Mount Robson, with 12964 ft (3954 m) highest peak in the Canadian Rocky Mountains.
 During a walk beside the roaring Robson River you find trees and plants which are more typical for the rain forest of the west coast realize yet they thrive here in the micro climate created by this colossus of a mountain.
 In Prince George, the hard working logging town, we can check out the local entertainment: a game of baseball, the bowling alley, or try your luck at the bingo hall.

-The drive further north and west to Smithers leaves a good impression of the vastness of the country – trees and little lakes as far as the eye can see.
-Only a short distance from Smithers is Babine Mountains Park with a choice of good hiking possibilities.
-Then perhaps another barbeque, or a lumberjack’s menu of steak and corn on the cob.
+The drive further north and west leaves a good impression of the vastness of the country – trees and little lakes as far as the eye can see.
+Smithers is an outdoor enthusiast’s paradise, an insider tip, overshadowed by the world-famous Rocky Mountain parks.
+Two days of exploring the mountains, valleys and lakes around Smithers.